 How It Feels

-You may feel a sharp cramp as the tool is guided through your cervix.
-You may feel more cramping when the biopsy sample is collected.
-Most women find that the cramping feels like a really bad menstrual cramp.
+You may feel cramping as the tube is guided through your cervix and when the biopsy sample is collected.
+It may feel like a menstrual cramp.

 There is a small chance that the cervix or uterus could be punctured during the biopsy.
 Bleeding or a pelvic infection is also possible.

 Lab results from a biopsy may take several days to get back.

 No abnormal cells or cancer is found.

 A noncancerous (benign) growth, called a polyp, is present.